yassinekebbati/GP_Learning-based_MPC_with_MHE/README.md

   1. Run the Python script named GP_model_train.py (in folder GP_MLP_for_NMPC_NMHE) after adjusting the right track data in lines 19-21, and the right model saving option with the correct name in lines 98-106
   2. Put the generated model file in the folder NMPC_NMHE
   3. Extract the saved mean and deviation values for output and input data that are saved in the corresponding Excel file ("GP_model_Ltrack_Scale.xlsx" for the Ltrack  GP model, for instance)
-  4. Save the extracted mean and standard deviation values into a mat file in the folder NMPC_NMHE with the correct name ("GP_model_Ltrack_Mean.mat" for the Ltrack, for instance)
+  4. Add the generated excel file with mean and standard deviation values into the folder NMPC_NMHE, or alternatively you can save the extracted mean and standard deviation values into a mat file in the same folder with the correct name ("GP_model_Ltrack_Mean.mat" for the Ltrack, for instance) and load it in matlab script NMPC_NMHE_multishooting.m by uncommenting lines 95 or 139 based on the chosen track.
   5. Then run the Multishooting NMPC-NMHE as described in the previous section.

 - # Building and training an MLP neural network to predict MPC model mismatch